 If you are someone who has worked hard to get where you are, you should know that this also comes down to your luck in life.
 Your place of birth, skin colour, family origins and support network all weigh in heavily.
-But the remaining ‘individual’ part of you pursuing that luck draws from a sense of freedom to decide your own fate.
+But the remaining ‘individual’ part of you pursuing that ‘luck’, given the inequities, in Western societies draws from your sense of freedom to decide your own fate.

 The feeling of being able to decide your own fate is important to acknowledge because it also drives your sense of moral and social responsibility.
 I am intrigued by the extent to which having a greater sense of control over fate clouds understanding of what others feel they can control, shaping our sense of care for social inequities and divides.
 Currently, the self-bias of neoliberal (‘free will’) beliefs seems to mainly spur a lack of care about the ‘luck’ factor in life.

 In anthropology, the tensions between social ‘structure’ and personal ‘agency’ continuously seesaw.
 If you are a determinist, the seesaw will likely fall comfortably on the side of cultural-neurological fates and structuralist explanations for all conscious experience and social differences.
 But, as Sarah Bakewell reminded me recently, arguments for indeterminism (the freedom fighter) found in phenomenology do not merely reject determinism: